xiaogangLi/tensorflow-C3D/README.md

 * Pandas

 ### 2 Download this repo and unzip it.
-'cd' ../C3D/Label_Map,open the label.txt and revise its class names as yours.
+cd ../C3D/Label_Map,open the label.txt and revise its class names as yours.

 ### 3 Genreate directory.
 cd ../C3D/Code,run python make_dir.py